Primary Navigation Mobile

 How is the quality and layout?

-It’s inside where the fourth-generation Jazz bears the most marked differences to its predecessor, and all the better for it.
+It’s inside where the fourth-generation Jazz bears the most marked differences to its predecessor and all the better for it.

-Taking on some design cues from the Honda e and generally tidying up some annoying ergonomic problems the last car suffered, the latest cabin looks appealing, if a little drab in colour schemes.
+Taking on some design cues from the Honda e and generally tidying up some annoying ergonomic problems the last car suffered, the latest cabin looks appealing, if a little drab in certain colour schemes.
 Sadly, quite a few of the plastics, including the steering wheel, feel cheap and unpleasant to touch, but the build quality itself is first-rate.
 Even so, the Peugeot 208 feels even plusher insider.

-One of the first things you notice sitting in the Jazz is the superb view out the front – visibility was always a strong point in this car and it’s stepped up a notch thanks to a low level dashboard and windscreen pillar arrangement.
+One of the first things you notice sitting in the Jazz is the superb view out the front – visibility was always a strong point in this car and it’s stepped up a notch thanks to a low-level dashboard and windscreen pillar arrangement.

 The dash is flat across the width of the car, with only a small cowl for the 7.0-inch digital instrument screen to shade it from the sun, so there’s nothing interrupting your view.

-However the main contributor to the enhanced view out is the shape of the windscreen pillars and the larger windows between them and the front doors.
+However, the main contributor to the enhanced view out is the shape of the windscreen pillars and the larger windows between them and the front doors.
 The pillars are half as thick as before and set wider apart, boosting the field of view from 69 to 90 degrees, making it easier to spot other vehicles approaching that would otherwise be obscured by the car’s bodywork.
 Even the wiper blades are hidden below the window line.
 It all makes a remarkable and reassuring difference.

-The same goes for the softer touch materials used on a select number of areas of the dashboard itself, and the metallic-look finishes on the climate control switchgear, which offsets some of the cheapness experienced elsewhere.
+The same goes for the softer touch materials used on a number of areas of the dashboard itself, and the metallic-look finishes on the climate control switchgear, which offsets some of the cheapness experienced elsewhere.
 All of the buttons and dials also respond with a positive click when you use them – this won’t suit all, but it does make the cabin a bit more intuitive to use on the move, because each action comes with an audible confirmation.

 Infotainment and tech